Management information on persons placed into temporary accommodation and rough sleepers for March 2023.

-- Throughout Wales, 1,390 people presenting as homeless were placed into temporary accommodation during the month, 114 more than in February 2022.
-Of these, 321 were dependent children aged under 16, an increase of 9 from February 2022. [footnote 1] [footnote 2] [footnote 3]
+- Throughout Wales, 1,757 people presenting as homeless were placed into temporary accommodation during the month, 248 more than in February 2023.
+Of these, 546 were dependent children aged under 16, 95 more than in February 2023. [footnote 1] [footnote 4]

-- Between the beginning of the COVID-19 pandemic and the end of March 2022, over 20,900 people who were previously homeless have been supported into emergency temporary accommodation. [footnote 1] [footnote 2] [footnote 3]
+- Between the beginning of the COVID-19 pandemic and the end of March 2023, over 35,000 people who were previously homeless have been supported into emergency temporary accommodation. [footnote 1]

 Homeless individuals moved into suitable long-term accommodation

-- 599 homeless individuals were moved into suitable long-term accommodation.
-This was the same as 28 February 2022.
-Of the individuals moved into suitable long-term accommodation, 214 were dependent children aged under 16, an increase of 14 from February 2022. [footnote 2] [footnote 3]
+- In March 2023, 823 homeless individuals were moved into suitable long-term accommodation, 173 more than in February 2023.
+Of the individuals moved into suitable long-term accommodation, 271 were dependent children aged under 16, 35 more than in February 2023.

-- At 31 March 2022, there were an estimated 79 individuals sleeping rough throughout Wales.
-This is a decrease of 2 from the 81 individuals sleeping rough at 28 February 2022. [footnote 3] [footnote 5]
+- As at 31 March 2023, there were an estimated 135 individuals sleeping rough throughout Wales.
+This is 26 fewer than the 161 individuals sleeping rough at 28 February 2023. [footnote 3]

-- As at 31 March 2022, Cardiff (14), Pembrokeshire (13), Newport (10) and Caerphilly (8) were the local authorities reporting the highest numbers of individuals sleeping rough.
-All other local authorities reported 5, or fewer, individuals sleeping rough, with six local authorities reporting zero. [footnote 3] [footnote 5]
+- As at 31 March 2023, Newport (33), Cardiff (25), Pembrokeshire (13), Bridgend (10) and Gwynedd (9) were the local authorities reporting the highest numbers of individuals sleeping rough.
+All other local authorities reported 7, or fewer, individuals sleeping rough, with five local authorities reporting zero. [footnote 3]

 Two local authorities were unable to obtain data from women’s refuges in their local authority.